 The Library Company of Philadelphia maintains high cataloging standards, allowing readers multiple avenues through which they may access the collection.
 The Library Company’s online catalog, WolfPAC, allows researchers to search nearly 100% of the Library Company’s rare books collection and over 13,000 descriptive catalog records representing approximately 30,000 items or roughly 40% of our graphic holdings.
 In addition to searching the collection of the Library Company through WolfPAC, you are also able to search the collections of the Athenaeum of Philadelphia, the Philadelphia Horticultural Society, the Philadelphia Museum of Art, the Rosenbach Library & Museum, and the Wagner Free Institute of Science through the same vehicle.

-Our digital collections catalog features a growing number of the Library Company’s graphic, ephemera and bindings collections.
+Our digital collections feature a growing number of the Library Company’s graphic, ephemera and bindings collections.
 It complements and supplements the descriptive records in our online catalog WolfPAC, and the online exhibitions and featured collections mounted on our website.
-The online repository currently contains over 36,000 records representing numerous digital collections.
-The Library Company gratefully acknowledges the support of the William Penn Foundation which provided funding for the purchase and implementation of ImPAC.
+The online repository currently contains over 45,000 records representing numerous digital collections.
+The Library Company gratefully acknowledges the support of the Fidelity Foundation, which provided funding for the creation of this access system.